MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

     - *Logging and debugging tools*: Use these tools to capture and analyze logs and debug information while your application runs.
 Review logs and debugging information to trace how flows are running and identify issues or errors.

-- **Align flow importance with workload objectives**.
+#### Align flow importance with workload objectives

 In your workload, assess the significance of each user flow.
 Assess the actual usage to determine the flow's significance.
 Data about flows, queries, and code paths is key to identifying what's critical as you align flows with workload priorities.
 For example, a free tier might receive more traffic than a paid tier, but the free tier might be less critical than the paid tier.

     Consider factors such as how important the flow is to your business goals, the number of users that rely on the flow, and the potential consequences of any failures or performance issues in the flow.
 Assess how each flow affects the user experience or business outcomes.
 Consider factors such as user satisfaction, conversion rates, revenue generation, and customer retention.